andrewbaisden/blog-posts/notes/Why having a portfolio website is not necessary for getting hired in 2021.md

-# Why having a portfolio website is not necessary for getting hired in 2021

 Many years ago having a portfolio website used to be essential for finding work.
 In my opinion this is no longer the case and this is the reason why.
 Having a GitHub account is significantly more important these days.
 Every company expects you to have a GitHub and experience using GIT and version control.
 These have become the standards for programming now.
 On GitHub you can showcase your projects and I would argue that this is more important than having a portfolio website.

 ## GitHub is required